AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 4. **Today's Meeting List**: The list of persons who have a meeting on the current date of your computer when running the application (if any).

 ### On Command Success
-Below sample command that is executed successfully, note that the feedback is displayed in the **Command Result Box** and the **Person List** displays the newly added person.<br>
+Below is a sample command that is executed successfully.
+Note that the feedback is displayed in the **Command Result Box** and the **Person List** displays the newly added person.<br>

 ![Ui-Success](images/Ui-Success.png)

 ### On Command Failure
-Below is a sample unsuccessful command executed, note that the command is highlighted in red in the **Command Box** and the **Command Result Box** displays the relevant error message.<br>
+Below is a sample unsuccessful command executed.
+Note that the command is highlighted in red in the **Command Box** and the **Command Result Box** displays the relevant error message.<br>

 ![Ui-Failure](images/Ui-Failure.png)